janwa039/jennifer-bassey-downloads/README.md

 ```
 - Add more test for the components
-- Add constanst to remove all addcoded values where necessary.
+- Add constanst to remove all hard coded values where necessary.
 ```

 ### `npm test`